-This course taught by EOCC personnel is designed for first-time students.
+This course taught by ESCC personnel is designed for first-time students.
 The purpose of the Master Student class is to provide an opportunity for students to learn and adopt methods to promote their success in college.
 Topics include time management, reading, memory, notes, tests, diversity, writing, and career planning.
 Students will be given a learning skills and learning styles inventory, and conduct a career search.
+This course is taught on the Enterprise Campus only.